MeelahMe/influxdb-ai-analytics-agent/README.md

 An intelligent time-series analytics agent that enables natural language querying of InfluxDB 3 data with real-time visualization and AI-powered insights.

+# **Project Status: In Development**: This project is curerntly being built.
+Documentation will be updated as features are implemented.

 ## Features

 - **Natural Language Queries**: Ask questions about your time-series data in plain English (for now... would like to expand to multi languages)